People with confirmed coronavirus (Covid-19) infection are being taken to isolation centres set up in government and private hospitals.

 • Getting plenty of rest

-Doctors have advised that getting plenty of rest is critical in enabling your body to fight off the virus, noting that deficiency of sleep makes it harder for your body to battle coronavirus and may make your symptoms feel worse.
+Doctors have advised that getting plenty of rest is critical in enabling your body to fight off the virus, noting that deficiency in sleep makes it harder for your body to battle coronavirus and may make your symptoms feel worse.

 If you have a sore throat, it is advisable to eat soft or cool foods to ease the pain.